Media Metrics for Tracking (and Improving) Recruitment ROIApril 8, 2019 at 12:48 PM — Post

 Many recruitment media publishers make use of cost-per-click models.
 The reason?
 Interest in the ad is what drives the value of each one, meaning that the more relevant, targeted, and enticing your ad is, the more clicks you’ll get (and subsequently, the more $ you’ll spend).
 Keeping track of this metric is essential to navigating the majority of job sites.

 If you’re not tracking your cost-per-click bids already, you can determine it by taking the amount of money invested in your recruitment media and dividing that figure by overall clicks.

 CPQA (Cost Per Quality Applicant)

 CPQA allows you to determine the overall effectiveness of your recruiting media from both a qualitative and quantitative standpoint.
-With the former, you can determine whether or not you need to adjust your messaging.
-There’s a chance that the job seekers you want aren’t responding to your descriptions or titles in the way you intended.
-In the latter case, you can use the CPQA metric to figure out the effectiveness of your recruitment media placement.
-Perhaps you need to tap into a new publisher, improve your network, or invest in technology.
+Qualitatively, for example, there’s a chance that the job seekers you want aren’t responding to your descriptions or titles in the way you intended.
+From this, you can determine whether or not you need to adjust your messaging, and you can make run tests to see what draws in the candidates you’re looking for.
+Quantitatively, CPQA can be used as a metric to figure out the effectiveness of your recruitment media placement.
+It gives you a more holistic way to look at your candidate sources, and can guide whether or not you need to tap into a new publisher, improve your network, or invest in technology.